Sim4n6/plasoWiki/Using-psort.md

 --------------------------------------------------------------------------------
 ```

 Some of these plugins may provide additional parameters that may be required for each analysis plugin.
-To know which parameters are exposed use the ``-h`` flag in addition to the ``--analysis PLUGIN``, eg:
+To know which parameters are exposed use the ``-h`` flag in addition to the ``--analysis PLUGIN``, for example:

 ```
 $ psort.py --analysis virustotal -h